OSInside/kiwi/README.md

 description with the old and the new kiwi if the new kiwi supports the distribution and all features the image description has configured

+## Supported Distributions

+This version of kiwi is targeted to build appliances for distributions which are equal or newer compared to the following list:

+* SUSE Linux Enterprise 12
+* Red Hat Enterprise 7
+* Fedora 23
+* openSUSE 13.2
+* SUSE Leap 42
+* SUSE Tumbleweed

+For anything older please consider to use the old version